holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/01_skills_assessment_2/lesson_plan.md

     - What did we do last class?
     - Why is being in a workspace important?
     - How do you know that you are/are not in a workspace?
-- Run through someones example
+- Run through someone's example
 - Talk about worksheet
     - Explain progression of problems:
         - `Shows use of input`